GISpython-user/GIS-Python-Scripts/FIBER_fielding_post-processing.md

 ---

-## Suggestions / Next steps (optional improvements)

-- Add a progress bar and cancel button for long extractions.
-- Make the fuzzy-match threshold configurable in the UI.
-- Allow choosing whether to open the output folder at the end.
-- Add filename sanitization for non-ASCII characters and duplicate-name handling.

----

 ## License

 No license file is included — treat this as project-specific script.
 Add a LICENSE file if you want to publish with explicit terms.

 ---

-If you'd like, I can also:
-- Add a short unit test or a small non-arcpy stub harness for offline testing of the fuzzy matching and filename logic,
-- Or add a brief `requirements.txt` specific to this script (excluding `arcpy`).

-Tell me which of those you'd prefer and I'll add it.